charmed-kubernetes/kubernetes-docs/pages/k8s/install-offline.md

 </p></div>

-## Apt package repository
+## APT package repository

 Access to a repository is required for installing software which is not yet available as snap packages, as well as receiving updates for the underlying operating system.
 In normal use this requires network access to  `http://archive.ubuntu.com/` or one of its localised mirrors.

-In order to access the apt package repository, it is common to set up a local mirror or allow traffic through a proxy to the main archive.
+In order to access the APT package repository, it is common to set up a local mirror or allow traffic through a proxy to the main archive.

 There are many ways of setting up a local mirror.
 The repository is essentially just